Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 📰 Recent news to follow:

-In 2024, the French government voted to step up support for recycleries with a 50 million euro envelope to encourage the reuse of everyday objects.
+In 2024, the French government voted to step up support for recycleries with an envelope of 50 million euros to encourage the reuse of everyday objects.

 flore-berlingen.jpg

-Flore Berlingen, ex-director of Zero Waste France and author of"Recyclage: le grand enfumage", to understand the challenges of responsible consumption.
+Flore Berlingen, ex-director of Zero Waste France and author of "Recyclage: le grand enfumage", to understand the stakes of responsible consumption.

 📢 Want to go further?